coxy1989/mlsabbatical/website/content/markdown/learning_log.md

 ## Learning Log

+### Thursday, 1/08/2018

+I completed the second half of week four of Mathematics Machine Learning: Multivariate Calculus and wrote up my notes for the week, new topics in the second half of the week were:

+- Multivariate Taylor series
+- Linearisation

+I registered for [a meetup](https://www.meetup.com/London-Data-Science-Journal-Club/events/253318286/) next month that my study buddy discovered; from the description: *"There is NO speaker at Journal Club.
+We split into small groups of 6 people and discuss the papers.
+For the first hour the groups are random to make sure everyone is on the same page.
+Afterwards we split into blog/paper/code groups to go deeper"*.
+Some swatting up required to avoid blushes here.

+### Wednesday, 1/08/2018

+I met up with my study buddy.
+We discussed how we were getting on with the curriculum, we are both spending having too much of a good time in the foundational track and have been neglecting the applied and interview training tracks.
+Fair enough, the interview training track is pretty dull and we agreed the applied track can wait until the *Mathematics For Machine learning* unit is wrapped up - which it should be within the next couple of weeks.

+I completed the first half of week four of Mathematics Machine Learning: Multivariate Calculus, topics covered:

+- Building approximate functions
+- Maclaurin series
+- Taylor series

 ### Tuesday, 31/07/2018

 I worked through weeks two and three of Mathematics Machine Learning: Multivariate Calculus, topics covered: